 The International Development Research Centre (IDRC) is currently funding a project focused on regulatory innovation on the implementation of decent work for domestic workers.
 A description of the project is available here.

-Prof. Tanya Hernandez interacts with participants in Professor Blackett's Critical Race Theory seminar
+10 March 2015: during an Author-meets–Readers session, Prof. Tanya Hernandez interacts with participants in Professor Blackett's Critical Race Theory seminar.

 Labour Law and Development Research Laboratory